Flutterwave/Node-v3/documentation/tokenization.md

 ## Create bulk tokenized charge

-This describes how to charge multiple payment tokens at once
+This section describes how to charge multiple payment tokens at once.

 ```javascript
 const charge_bulk = async () => {